-Today on our blog, we’re going to give you a brief introduction to estate planning.
+Today on our blog, we’re going to give you a brief introduction to estate planning in Worthington, OH.
 We’re well aware of all of the complicated jargon and confusing distinctions between options and want to ease you into some of the terminology and how each option compares to each other.

 Well, before we talk about estate planning, it’s probably important that you know what an estate is.
 An estate, in its simplest form, is everything that you own.
 From all of your savings, to your home, to your dear cat, Fluffy, your estate encompasses everything in your possession at the present moment.
 Therefore, estate planning is laying out the groundwork for what you’re giving away, when you want it given away, and to whom you want to give it to.

 In estate planning, there are approximately two parties involved: the benefactor and the beneficiary.
 If you’re the one planning for the estate, then you’re the benefactor.
 The party on the receiving end is the beneficiary.